Residential aged care residents

 Some jurisdictions have specific requirements relevant to guardians (or substitute decision-makers) consenting on behalf of another person.

-If consenting to COVID-19 vaccination on behalf of an aged care recipient, please refer to the enduring guardianship legislation in your state or territory.
+If you are consenting to COVID-19 vaccination on behalf of an aged care recipient, please refer to the enduring guardianship legislation in your state or territory.

-Your aged care home will discuss with you how they will record your COVID-19 vaccination status, and you are encouraged to provide evidence of your vaccination status.
+Your aged care home will discuss with you how they will record your COVID-19 vaccination status.

 You can provide: